reflections in a dew drop

 We have some fun justifying the change in the Service, focusing on the that part of the Gospel text for the day – the words of Jesus himself.
 “And when you fast, do not look dismal, like the hypocrites, for they disfigure their faces that their fasting may be seen my others….But when you fast, anoint your head and wash your face, that your fasting may not be seen by others but by your Father who is in secret…”(Mt.
 6:16-18).

-People come to the font, one-by-one, for “the Imposition of Water”.
+People come to the font, one-by-one, for “the Imposition of … [Water]”.
 I dip my hand into the font.
-“Pat, (making the sign of the cross on her forehead), “Ashes to ashes; dust to dust.
+“Pat, (making the sign of the cross on her forehead), “Dust to dust; ashes to ashes.
 You are a child of God.
 Live in this peace.”

 After the Service is over, one of the worshipers asks whether anyone has done the same for me.
-She reached her hand into the font.
-“Gordon, ashes to ashes, dust to dust.
+She reaches her hand into the font.
+“Gordon, dust to dust, ashes to ashes.
 You are a child of God…..”

 I’ll never forget it.
 Neither will they.
 And somewhere in this world someone has a credenza with a sack full of ashes.
 Whoever you are, feel free to keep them.
 They’re all yours.